akeneo/pim-docs/cookbook/catalog_structure/how_to_add_a_custom_unit_of_measure.rst

 Create the files ``Resources/translations/messages.en.yml`` and ``Resources/translations/jsmessages.en.yml`` in our Bundle to translate our custom unit of measure.

-These two files contains this translation:
+These two files contain this translation:

 .. code-block:: yaml